NiravJoshi33/seedpay/PROTOCOL.md

 >
 > **What's New in v0.2:**
 >
-> 1. ✅ **Privacy Protection Implemented**: Ephemeral Session Keys (ECDH-based) replace raw PeerIDs in on-chain memos, preventing linkage between IP addresses and wallet addresses.
+> 1. **Privacy Protection Implemented**: Ephemeral Session Keys (ECDH-based) replace raw PeerIDs in on-chain memos, preventing linkage between IP addresses and wallet addresses.
-> 2. ✅ **Simplified Payment Model**: Direct on-chain payments for V1 (no channels needed given Solana's ~$0.00025 transaction costs).
+> 2. **Simplified Payment Model**: Payment channels with streaming micropayments for V1.
-> 3. 🚧 **Ratio Credits (TBD)**: System redesign in progress to prevent Sybil attacks and ensure fairness.
+> 3. **Ratio Credits (TBD)**: System redesign in progress to prevent Sybil attacks and ensure fairness.
 >
 > **This is research software.
 Do not use in production.**
 >